hhandika/segul/README.md

 segul split -i [a-path-to-an-alignment] --input-partition [a-path-to-partition-file]
 ```

 If it is not provided, `segul` will use the alignment name as an output directory.
 To provide the output directory name, use the `--output` or `-o` option.
+The

+By default, `segul` will use the locus name in the partition file as the output filename for each of the locus.
+You can prefix this filename by using `--prefix` option.

 ### Computing sequence summary statistics